Skip to main content

 Runtime Environment Details

-Containerized Runtime Environment
+Containerized Execution Environment

-• Cloud functions run in an isolated containerized Unix environment.
+• Cloud functions run in an isolated containerized Unix environment

 Temporary Storage